DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-09-13-binance-exchange-applying-buy-sell-strategies.md

 # Intro
 The focus of this weekly blog series will shift to analyzing strategies for buying/selling assets.
-To see whether the strategy pans out or not a longer validation period is required and the results get posted (bi-)monthly.
+To see whether the strategy pans out or not, a longer validation period is required and the results get posted (bi-)monthly.

 So without further ado the first simple strategy.
 # Follow the loser strategy, is it a winner?